-The Department of Sanitation is building a replacement sanitation garage located near the FDR Drive and 73rd-74th Streets.
-The existing building housed DSNY trucks, equipment and personnel in service of CD8 and CD5, including a mechanical broom operation.
-The building will be demolished and replaced on the same footprint, expanding into the available FAR.
+The Department of Sanitation intends to build a replacement sanitation garage located near the FDR Drive and 73rd-74th Streets.
+The prior building, which was demolished, housed DSNY trucks, equipment and personnel in service of CD8 and CD5, including a mechanical broom operation.
+The demolished building will be replaced on the same footprint, expanding into the available FAR.
 The replacement building will be taller requiring DSNY to come back to CB8 for a variance.

 Districts 8 and District 6 and the broom operations will be at the new site.
 No new activities will occur at this facility.
 All activities for sanitation in the District 8 area will occur here, including maintenance.
 Although this project was halted due to budget constraints, CB8 requests that DSNY continue to keep us informed of the progress of this building when funds are restored.
+CB8 passed a resolution in March 2010 calling upon the Department of Citywide Administrative Services to lease the unoccupied space including as a means to address community concerns regarding security, appearance and stormwater run-off, which a temporary lessee would be anticipated to mitigate.